maxmind/minfraud-api-dotnet/README.md

         // If you are making multiple requests, a single WebServiceClient
         // should be shared across requests to allow connection reuse.
 The
         // class is thread safe.
+        //
+        // Replace "6" with your user ID and "ABCD567890" with your license
+        // key.
         using (var client = new WebServiceClient(6, "ABCD567890"))
         {
             // Use `InsightsAsync` if querying Insights